 His industry background includes 15 years as a senior executive with JD Edwards & company, a multinational software solutions company, as well as many years in oil and gas.
 A graduate of the business school at the University of Colorado, Iiams has served on the board of a number of organizations, including 10 years on the board, including the role of chairman, at Easter Seals of Colorado.
 An avid cyclist and skier, he resides in the Denver area with his wife and two daughters.

 A Chicago native, Mitchell is a graduate of Cornell College, with a BA in Sociology and Anthropology, and he holds a MS in Criminal Justice from the University of Cincinnati.
 He has become an avid tea drinker since relocating and an advocate for sturdy umbrellas, otherwise known as brollies.

-Lou Sugo is vice president of Marketing for AMS and has been with the company as a top executive since 2004.
+Lou Sugo is vice president of Sales & Marketing for AMS and has been with the company as a top executive since 2004.
 He has spent the last decade working closely with leaders in the monitoring industry to drive AMS’ creation of innovative solutions for the criminal justice field.
-Sugo is also responsible for working with courts and ancillary agencies to develop criteria-based, alcohol monitoring programs utilizing SCRAM Systems technology.
+Sugo is also responsible for working with courts and agencies to develop criteria-based alcohol and location monitoring programs utilizing SCRAM Systems technology.
 In addition, he oversees the company’s sales and product-branding strategy, lead-and revenue-generation activities, expansion of the SCRAM Systems suite of products, and industry-relations initiatives.
 Before joining AMS, Sugo had 18 years of experience as a senior marketing manager with J.D.
 Edwards & Company, a Colorado-based enterprise software company, and other software firms focused on the automotive industry.
 Sugo lives in Littleton, Colorado, with his wife, Chris, and their three children.